ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/postgresql_tune/testing.md

 Skip this section if you already have a performance test methodology for your `PostgreSQL` deployment.

 This section presents a method for testing `PostgreSQL` using HammerDB TPROC-C. This is useful information if you do not already have an established test methodology.
-To understand the impact of tuning on specific use cases and deployments, we recommend that you develop a performance test strategy that reflects your use cases.
+To understand the impact of tuning on specific use cases and deployments, it is recommended that you develop a performance test strategy that reflects your use cases.

 ## Before you begin